 - Organizational pitfalls: Lack of commitment either from management or the team itself can delay any project and RPA projects are no exception.

-- Process pitfalls: Choosing an overly complex or insignificant process will lead to limited impact.
+- Choosing an overly complex or insignificant process will lead to limited impact.
 For example, implementing RPA to an area like expense auditing where specialized solutions exist, can lead to significant effort without satisfying results.

 - Technical pitfalls: Choosing a difficult-to-use RPA tool can slow down development efforts